 What it all boils down to is you could more than double the cost of your visa if you use a visa application agent!

-Now that your China travel visa is sorted, why not browse our China destination information too.
+Now that your China travel visa is sorted, why not check out some China posts for inspiration.
 It’s good to be prepared!

 - Our unmissable 35 tips for your trip to China